danielhenel/Customizable-interface-LTL-checking/README.md

 * Docker configuration, project setup

 * The "Upload" page
-<br> Curretly it works only for .csv files.
+<br> Currently it works only for .csv files.
 The columns must be separated by commas.
  ![](ltl_checker/static/images/upload.png)

 * The "Columns Selection" page